 At UCSC I have been a TA for multiple classes as well as helping design programs to improve STEM diversity and inclusion at the undergraduate level.

 In order to become a more effective and inclusive educator, I completed UCSC’s Professional Development Program which combined theoretical pedagogy and practical teaching projects.
-I worked in a team of 3 graduate students to plan and implement and new physics workshop for incoming undergraduate transfer students.
-These students (who are typically more diverse than the overall student body) tend to leave STEM fields at a greater rate than their non-transfer counterparts.
+I worked in a team of 3 graduate students to plan and implement a new physics workshop for incoming undergraduate transfer students.
+These students (who are typically more diverse than the general student body) tend to leave STEM fields at a greater rate than their non-transfer counterparts.
 Our workshop was designed to give them better tools to succeed; we helped them build a support community of STEM learners, while introducing them to campus resources as well as STEM faculty members who could be potential research advisors.

 To continue supporting community college and transfer students, I have worked with the UCSC Lamat Computational Astrophysics REU.
 This program aims to improve diversity by offering summer research positions to students who might not otherwise have these opportunities.
 In Jan 2016, I helped instruct a Python boot camp for REU participants.
 This REU can be a powerful way to get students interested in STEM research, while providing them with computational experience and marketable technical skills along the way.